EliteMasterEric/Coroner/README.md

 ## Notice
 - Supports More Company's changes to the Performance Report.
+- Does not support Bigger Company (they just straight up disable Performance Reports).
 - If [LC_API](https://thunderstore.io/c/lethal-company/p/2018/LC_API/) is installed, death reports will be more precise between players.

 ## Upcoming